chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 7 -

 We spent one day at Dingbouche to acclimatise to this altitude and it was well needed.
 Most of the team were quite tired at this stage.
-We just hand gentle hike around the local area and we spent the the rest of the day resting up back at the cafe.
+We just had a gentle hike around the local area and we spent the the rest of the day resting up back at the cafe.
 Tomorrow would be a big day.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8806491990" data-style="standard"></div>